apostrophecms/docs/docs/guide/writing-migrations.md

 </AposCodeBlock>

 For both of these examples we are looping through all documents to find the `product` piece types.
 Then we are using the document `_id` and the Apostrophe database helper method `updateOne` to run the MongoDB operation `$set` that will either create or update the value of the `description` field for that piece.
+We will go through additional examples in detail below.

 ### Running Migrations in Production